 - Show the proportion of male and female employees in each band as a percentage of the total employees in each band.

-What employers will need to publish (see Schedule 1, paragraph 14)
+What will employers need to publish (see Schedule 1, paragraph 14)

 - The information outlined above will need to be published within one year of the date for the 2017 snapshot.